Water Damage Restoration Cost Calculator (2026)

 Estimate your water damage cost

-Answer two quick questions for a typical price range based on Angi's 2026 U.S. national cost data.
-It's a free estimate, not a quote — the final price depends on your specific situation.
+Answer two quick questions for a typical planning range based on Angi's 2026 U.S. national cost data.
+It is not a contractor quote; the final price depends on your property and the work required.

 How much of the property is affected?

 Typical U.S. range for water damage restoration.
-Pick the details on the left for an estimate tuned to your situation — this is an estimate, not a quote.
+Choose the details on the left for a more relevant planning range.
+A contractor must inspect the property to provide a quote.

 How this water damage estimate works